 Recorded interview conducted by N. Yost Osborne on August 11, 1975; Alliance residents give personal reminiscences.

 Requests for staff to copy library materials from the Alliance Index including obituaries and other microfilm articles are one dollar ($1.00) per scanned or printed page, payable in advance.
 We will answer your letter as quickly as possible.
 Follow these easy steps to order articles you have found:

-PLEASE NOTE: If you wish to support the Reference Department, any amount you send over the costs of your order will be used by the library to purchase research materials.
+PLEASE NOTE: Any amount you send over the costs of your order will be treated as a donation to Rodman Public Library.